Skip to main content

 Pricing

-Focused Shockwave Therapy
+Shockwave Therapy Pricing

-Shockwave therapy is used to treat persistent musculoskeletal pain, particularly chronic tendon and soft-tissue conditions that have not improved with standard conservative treatment.
+Shockwave therapy is used to treat persistent musculoskeletal pain, particularly chronic tendon and soft tissue conditions that have not improved with standard conservative treatment.
 It is most commonly used for plantar fasciitis, Achilles tendinopathy, patellar tendinopathy, gluteal tendinopathy, lateral elbow pain, and calcific shoulder tendinopathy.
 It is not usually recommended for acute injuries.

-Focused shockwave therapy delivers acoustic energy to a specific depth within the tissue, allowing precise targeting of deeper or well-localised pathology.
+Focused shockwave therapy delivers acoustic energy to a specific depth within the tissue, allowing precise targeting of deeper or well localised pathology.
 Radial shockwave disperses energy more superficially and over a wider area.
 Focused shockwave is typically used in specialist MSK and orthopaedic settings and has stronger evidence for certain chronic tendon conditions.

 We use focused shockwave because it allows controlled, targeted energy delivery based on the depth and location of the affected tissue.
 This is particularly important for conditions such as Achilles tendinopathy and plantar fasciitis.
 Focused shockwave aligns more closely with the clinical evidence for these conditions and supports consistent, reproducible treatment.

-Shockwave therapy has been shown to reduce pain and improve function in selected chronic musculoskeletal conditions, particularly long-standing tendinopathies and plantar fasciitis.
+Shockwave therapy has been shown to reduce pain and improve function in selected chronic musculoskeletal conditions, particularly long standing tendinopathies and plantar fasciitis.
 It is most effective when symptoms have been present for several months and have not responded to other conservative treatments.
 Results vary, and improvement is usually gradual rather than immediate.

 Most patients require a short course of shockwave therapy, typically four to six sessions, usually spaced one week apart.
 The exact number depends on the condition being treated and your response to treatment.
 Progress is reviewed during the course to guide further management.

-Shockwave therapy can be mildlyΒ uncomfortable, especially over tender areas or bony prominences, but it is generally well tolerated.
+Shockwave therapy can be mildly uncomfortable, especially over tender areas or bony prominences, but it is generally well tolerated.
 Discomfort occurs during treatment rather than afterwards and usually settles quickly.
 Treatment intensity can be adjusted to keep it manageable.

 Yes.
 Shockwave therapy works best when combined with a structured rehabilitation programme, particularly progressive loading exercises for tendon conditions.
 Shockwave stimulates biological healing, but controlled mechanical loading is essential to restore tissue strength and function.
 Shockwave therapy should not be used as a standalone treatment.